 The university’s course completion rate is another measure that shows student success.
 This measure supports the core value: “To provide an environment conducive for student success.”
 Campbellsville University considers a 90% course completion rate to be the threshold for success, with a goal of 90%.To calculate the data in Table 4-Course Completion Rates, grades of F, I, NR, U, and WA were deemed unsuccessful grades.
 NG and W grades are removed from the calculations.
 For example, courses such as science labs that make up part of the corresponding course credit receiveagrade ofNG.

 Table 4 – Course Completion Rates (Data from Institutional Research)

 |Academic Year||Fall Success Rate||Spring Success Rate|

-The data in Table 4-Course Completion Rates, considers F, I, NR, U, and WA as unsuccessful grades.
+To calculate the data in Table 4-Course Completion Rates, grades of F, I, NR, U, and WA were deemed unsuccessful grades.
 NG and W grades are removed from the calculations.
 For example, courses such as science labs that make up part of the corresponding course credit receive a grade of NG.
 The University is working through a strong academic support unit to move the course completion rate to 93%.

 The SOE uses many sources of data to determine program improvement and student achievement.
 The SOE uses Praxis Subject Assessment pass rates and job employment percentage as critical data to determine candidate (student) achievement through licensure completion (graph 1) and job attainment (graph 2). n compliance with Council for Accreditation of Education Preparation (CAEP), the SOE continuously collects and analyzes data that demonstrate student achievement of all Kentucky Teacher Performance Standards (KTPS/InTASC), including standards on Professional Development, Learning Environment.
 Meeting the KTPS is necessary for the successful completion of state licensure (Praxis Subject Assessments) and job placement.
 SOE faculty members analyze such data every year and determine areas for growth based on data.
 The SOE creates an annual Strategic Plan and Program Improvement Plan to create accountability for improvement and change as needed.
 All of these measures ensure that the SOE addresses the CU mission statement value of achieving academic excellence through rigor and relevancy in undergraduate programs.